canonical/ubuntu-frame/docs/how-to/use-ubuntu-frame-with-nvidia.md

 To avoid having to do the above, make sure nvidia-core22 is installed before any snaps consuming the interface.
 They will get connected to the only provider on the system by default.

-If you'd like to fully switch over, unintall the Mesa snap and connect all the consumers to the Nvidia provider:
+If you'd like to fully switch over, uninstall the Mesa snap and connect all the consumers to the Nvidia provider:

 ```shell
 sudo snap remove mesa-core22